On 20 March 1933, just weeks after Hitler came to power in Germany, Himmler announced in the national press:

 As previously mentioned, one of the things that set Dachau apart from other camps was its large and well-established population of priests.
 Their contribution to camp cultural life was primarily in the form of choral music.
 The Polish choir was particularly active on Christmas entertainments: they sang koledy (carols) and music from szopki (nativity plays).
 German and Austrian priests organised regular services that quickly developed into a special form of block performance revolving around the chorus.

 In May 1938, Herbert Zipper put together a small orchestra that held secret concerts for prisoners, performing at night or on Sundays for small groups of inmates.
 Basing his research on the testimonies of former Czech prisoners, historian Milan Kuna documents the existence of three instrumental ensembles in the camp during the war years: an officially-sanctioned orchestra, established in 1941 and made up primarily of Czech musicians; a separate wind band, equipped with uniforms, set up in September 1941 from the ranks of the main orchestra, playing primarily marches for the prisoners leaving and returning to camp for work; and a third orchestra led by a prisoner called Von Hurk.
 This orchestra included several professional musicians in its ranks, and played a variety of classical pieces, including prohibited non-Aryan composers.
 The composition and functions of Dachau’s orchestras were much the same as those of ensembles in other camps.
 Musicians made use of the combination of instruments available in the camp or those they were allowed to receive from home, and generally wrote their own scores and arrangements.
-They had the privilege of receiving additional bread rations for their playing, and worked almost exclusively inside the camp.
-Performances were mostly for the SS, or for important visitors; repertoire consisted mainly of German marches and popular melodies.
+They had the privilege of receiving additional bread rations for their playing and worked almost exclusively inside the camp.
+Performances were mostly for the SS or important visitors; repertoire consisted mainly of German marches and popular melodies.
 Although many prisoners did not have access to the orchestra’s concerts, efforts were made to put on clandestine performances exclusively for inmates.

 Satirical cabaret performances became a regular feature of Dachau life in 1938 with the arrival of the first Viennese victims of the Anschluß.
 Well-known artists including Hermann Leopoldi, Fritz Grünbaum, Paul Morgan, and Fritz Löhner-Beda gave regular Sunday concerts, which were popular and well-attended.
 This is how former inmate Bruno Heilig described their performances:

 Every Sunday a cabaret performance was given by the artists in the camp, Fritz Grünbaum, Paul Morgan, Hermann Leopoldi, and the Berlin singer Kurt Fuss.
 At first the idea of starting a cabaret in a concentration camp seemed to us absurd; but it proved a success.
 Crowds of prisoners attended the performances.
 Grünbaum and Morgan gave their old sketches, which were uproariously applauded by their comrades.
 Leopoldi made a great hit with Viennese lieder.
 Kurt Fuss sang sophisticated ballads about women and love.
-“From early youth the cunning band has had me on the string” – this song had not been absolutely the latest thing even when I was still a schoolboy, but in a concentration camp it is of no importance to hear only the latest popular favourites.
+'From early youth the cunning band has had me on the string' – this song had not been absolutely the latest thing even when I was still a schoolboy, but in a concentration camp it is of no importance to hear only the latest popular favourites.
 These cabaret matinees gave us the illusion of a scrap of freedom.
 For an hour or two one almost had a sense of being at home.

 Most of the cabaret musicians were transported to Buchenwald in late 1938, where they also organised performances.